Responsibilities of the Management Committee

 • Be clear about what types of decision should be made by all the members at a general meeting, what can be decided by the committee, and what can be decided by individual committee members or small groups between meetings.

 • Have a consistent, transparent process for decision-making.
-For example, be clear about whether decisions are made by consensus or by a majority vote.
+For example, be clear about whether decisions are made by consensus or by a majority vote, and how decisions will be finalised if you are using an online discussion platform (such as WhatsApp) to discuss things between meetings.

 More information